danielehosek/danielehosek.github.com/_posts/2020-04-14-variable-x-of-type-referenced-is-not-defined.markdown

 layout: post
 title:  "InvalidOperationException: Variable 'x' of type referenced from scope, but it is not defined."
 date:   2020-04-14 20:53:30 +0200
-categories: dotnet csharp
+categories: [csharp]
 ---
-Expressions Trees give us an ability to write executable code different way than used to but sometimes you can end up at the very beggining while trying out.
+Expressions Trees give us an ability to write executable code different way than used to but sometimes you can end up at the very beginning while trying out.
 Have a look at a given example below.

 {% highlight java %}
 Expression<Func<Car, bool>> isRed = x => x.Color == "Red";